myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 1. Display of device status for one of those markers (e.g. user taps on marker on map in sample app, sees status of device at that time).

 Note from Brent: I'm assuming a single call will provide location data as well as the historical device status at that time.
 If not, we should separate these and put them down below under the appropriate example highlighted to the user.

+Also UNKNOWN: How does our API make use of the Google Maps API for this stuff?
+It would be nice to highlight this information in our docs, but I need help with the details.
 ```

 **Displaying device location on a map**